 Candidates must be initially admitted to TCU's MBA program.
-They also must meet all core requirements as well as the START Workshop and the Professional Development Program.
-At the completion of the first year of the MBA program, and a summer of coursework in educational administration, students will apply for candidacy in the education leadership doctoral program.
-Admission will depend on their performance in both MBA and education courses at that point.
+They must then meet all core requirements as well as complete the START Workshop.
 In the event a student elects to complete the MBA without continuing into the doctoral program, he or she must meet all remaining requirements for the MBA (i.e., elective units in the School of Business).
 If a student's work is unsatisfactory in MBA courses, and they are not permitted to continue, he or she may not be admitted into the doctoral program.
 Throughout the program, students must maintain a B average.
 At the completion of coursework, students will take written and oral comprehensives before proceeding into the dissertation stage.